 It's that time of year again—when grown adults walk around in public with shamrocks painted on their faces and the streets flow with Guinness.
-Falling on a Saturday this year, St. Patrick's Day is guaranteed to be a keg-full of fun.
-Here are three St. Patrick's Day Pubs in Annapolis to check out on March 17th.
+Falling on a Friday this year, St. Patrick's Day is guaranteed to be a keg-full of fun.
+Here are a few St. Patrick's Day Pubs in Annapolis to check out on March 17th.

-The festivities will continue over at Galway Bay.
-This will be Galway's 19th year celebrating St. Paddy's at their home on Maryland Avenue, one of Annapolis' most historic streets.
-There, it's really St. Patrick's Month, as they have a calendar of events for the entire month of March, full of Irish history dinners, live music, and more.
+This will be Galway's 25th year celebrating St. Paddy's at their home on Maryland Avenue, one of Annapolis' most historic streets.
+There, it's St. Patrick's month, as they have a calendar of events for the entire month of March, full of Irish history dinners, live music, and more.

 Castlebay is an excellent place to tickle your Irish fancy for St. Paddy's, especially if you want to stick close to downtown for the day.
-Located in the heart of Main Street, Castlebay is also celebrating its 19th St. Patrick's Day in Annapolis this year.
+Located in the heart of Main Street, Castlebay is also celebrating its 25th St. Patrick's Day in Annapolis this year.
 Their traditional Irish breakfast will start at 8:00, followed by lunch at noon with Irish staples: corned beef and cabbage, shepherd's pie, lamb stew, and more.
-Castlebay does not accept reservations, so feel free to stop in throughout the day.
 Live entertainment will start around 2:00 pm.
+Castlebay does not accept reservations, so feel free to stop by throughout the day.

-Castlebay maintains a wide selection of Irish whiskeys, as well as multiple Irish beers on tap, and they’ve been recognized by Guinness as having the "perfect pint”.
+Castlebay maintains a wide selection of Irish whiskeys and multiple Irish beers on tap, and Guinness has recognized them as having the "perfect pint."
 As for me, I've got my eyes on their Irish coffees…

-Thanks to our community viewers, we have added three more restaurants to check out this St. Patrick's Day:
+Thanks to our community, we have added more restaurants to check out this St. Patrick's Day: